 May 2026: the agentic default

-Claude Opus 4.7 (Anthropic): Released early May.
-Now top of LMArena.
+Claude Opus 4.7 (Anthropic): Released early May and briefly the top model on LMArena, before Anthropic superseded it on 28 May with Claude Opus 4.8 (now the top-ranked model).
 Improvements: deeper reasoning chains, better long-context recall (up to 1M tokens for Pro), tighter agent behaviour with MCP.
 What it means for users: if you write long-form content or build agents, this is the model to switch to.

 GPT-5.4 (OpenAI): Released mid-May.
 Headline feature: native computer use.
 The model can autonomously navigate software, click buttons, fill forms, and execute multi-step workflows across applications.
 What it means: the first model that can genuinely do task automation without per-app integrations.
 Still in research preview for Pro users.